Homeschooling When Your Child’s Only Interests Are YouTube and Video Games

 Because this is such a complex topic and one that comes up frequently in conversations with other moms, I explain how video games are an important component of our approach to education in a second post over at Simple Homeschool.
 I share in depth, the reality of what video games provide educationally in our homeschool as well as tips and tricks for using video games as a foundation for other, more comprehensive learning.
 You can read all about it HERE.

-My Child’s Only Interests Are YouTube and Video Games
+Homeschooling When Your Child’s Only Interests Are YouTube and Video Games

 I have heard this over and over again, from frustrated moms desperate to figure out a way to help their children learn and develop.
 What I want you to know is that YouTube videos and video games are vast and astonishingly varied.